-Lead batteries are safely manufactured and recycled.
-Lead batteries use a state-of-the-art “closed-loop” process to keep more than 1.7 million tons of lead batteries out of U.S. landfills annually.
+Lead batteries are safely manufactured and recycled through a state-of-the-art “closed-loop” process that keeps more than 1.7 million tons of lead batteries out of U.S. landfills annually.
 It is the world’s most successful example of a circular economy.

-In 2014, the EPA noted that the rate of lead battery recycling was the highest recycling rate among other more well-known recycled products such as newspapers (63 percent), aluminum cans (55.1 percent), tires (40.5 percent), glass containers (32.5 percent), plastic bottles (32.2 percent) and more.
-This high rate of recycling contributes to the fact that on average, a new lead battery is comprised of more than 80 percent recycled material.
+In 2014, the U. S. Environmental Protection Agency (EPA) noted that the recycling rate of lead batteries exceeded that of other more well-known recycled products such as newspapers (63%), aluminum cans (55.1%), tires (40.5%), glass containers (32.5%), plastic bottles (32.2%) and more.
+This high recycling rate contributes to the fact that on average, a new lead battery is comprised of more than 80% recycled material.

-Lead batteries, at a recycling rate of 99.3 percent, are infinitely recyclable, especially when compared to the less than 5 percent recycling rate of lithium-ion batteries.
+Lead batteries, with their 99.3% recycling rate, are infinitely recyclable, especially when compared to the fewer than 5% recycling rate of lithium-ion batteries.
 The lead battery industry’s commitment to efficient recycling methods ensures that lead batteries are an essential part of an energy storage mix to achieve a cleaner, greener future.